AbhinaV678/Calculator/README.md

-This is a basic calculator app made using flutter .
+This is a basic calculator app made using Dart and flutter.